 When you arrive at the Ortisei-Alpe di Siusi gondola valley station, purchase a one-way ticket only.

 Alpe di Siusi to Monte Pana Trail Directions

-Mont Sëuc to Saltria (1 hour)
+Mont Sëuc Mountain Station to Saltria (1 hour)

 You’ll gently descend to a stream.
 Once you cross the stream, the trail ascends several meters before leveling out.

 As you traverse the Alpe di Siusi meadows along a narrow fenced-in path, you’ll have consistent views of Sassolungo/Langkofel on your left, the Catinaccio/Rosengarten mountains straight ahead, and Sciliar/Schlern on your right.

 When the trail intersects with a road/bike path (#19), keep heading straight on trail 9.

 The trail descends to Saltria, which is a resort hamlet on the Alpe di Siusi plateau.
 Here, you’ll find a collection of mountain huts and hotels like Hotel Saltria, Sporthotel Floralpina or the brand-new Brunelle Seiser Alm Lodge.